GenericMappingTools/GMT.jl/docs/src/decorated.md

    Give the coordinates of the end points for one or more straight line segments.
    Symbols will be placed where these lines intersect the quoted lines. *xx* format is a Mx4 array with the coordinates of the line's end points.
 The format of each line specification is [start_x start_y stop_x stop_y].
-These can be replaced by by a 2-character key that uses the justification format employed in text to indicate a point on the frame or center of the map, given as [**LCR**][**BMT**].
+These can be replaced by a 2-character key that uses the justification format employed in text to indicate a point on the frame or center of the map, given as [**LCR**][**BMT**].
 - *Line=xx*\
    Like *line* But will interpret the point pairs as defining great circles.